10 Republicans propose alternate Covid relief plan to Biden - RFI

 She said the group would release details of their plan on Monday.

+The proposal comes as Biden faces steep pressure from both sides over how to deal with health and economic crises of historic magnitude.
+How he resolves the political challenge -- on a strictly partisan basis, or with the help of the opposing party -- could leave a lasting imprint on his presidency.

-"We've received the letter and we certainly will be reviewing it," Brian Deese, director of the president's National Economic Council, told CNN.
+"We've received the letter and we certainly will be reviewing it," Brian Deese, director of the president's National Economic Council, told CNN's State of the Union on Sunday.

-He said Biden was "open to ideas," but stressed that action was needed immediately.
+He said Biden was "open to ideas" but that action was needed immediately.

-The president's $1.9 trillion plan, he added, had been "calibrated to the economic crisis that we face," which he said had left some 30 million people without enough to eat.
+The president's $1.9 trillion plan, Deese added, had been "calibrated to the economic crisis that we face," which he said had left some 30 million people without enough to eat.

+The Republicans' alternative plan, according to reports, would be far smaller than that -- around $600 billion -- likely much too small for many Democrats to accept.

-Republicans say the bill is far too costly at a time of historic debt levels, and with Congress already having committed some $4 trillion to pandemic relief.
+Republicans say the bill is far too costly at a time of historic debt levels, and with Congress already having committed some $4 trillion to pandemic relief, including $900 billion in December.
 They want aid more closely targeted to those in need.

 Republicans also want a separate vote on raising the federal minimum wage -- which Biden's plan would boost from $7.25 an hour to $15.

+The 10 Republican senators include party heavyweights like Mitt Romney, the 2012 candidate for president, and Rob Portman, a former director of the Office of Management and Budget.
+If Biden is to achieve his goal of bipartisanship, such a group could prove crucial.

-If Senate Democrats hold together in support of Biden's plan, the 10 Republican senators would give them enough support to pass the bill under normal procedure, which requires 60 out of 100 votes.
+If Senate Democrats hold together, the 10 Republican senators would give them enough support to pass the president's plan under normal procedure, which requires 60 out of 100 votes.

-Democrats have said that if necessary they will turn to a process known as reconciliation, which would allow them to pass the package with a simple majority.
+Democrats have said that if necessary they will turn to a process known as reconciliation, which would allow passage with a simple majority.

 Biden said on Friday that "I support passing Covid relief with support from Republicans if we can get it.
 But Covid relief has to pass.
 There's no ifs, ands or buts."